adlnet/xAPI-Spec/xAPI-Data.md

 #### 2.4.10 Version
 ###### Description
-Version information in Statements helps systems that process data from an LRS get their bearings.
+Version information in Statements helps Learning Record Consumers get their bearings.
 Since the Statement data model is guaranteed consistent through all 1.0.x versions, in order to support data flow among such LRSs the LRS is given some flexibility on Statement versions that are accepted.